 To avoid the above complications, treatment becomes necessary and is advised.

-There are five popular treatments available for treating varicose veins, other than surgery.
+There are five popular treatments available for treating this disease, other than surgery.

 Elastic Compression Stockings